 |Sync TPS||The TPS value of messages transmitted per second in message synchronization, measured once a minute.|

 |Message Delay||The time difference between the latest synchronization offset and the latest message offset.|

 |Message Accumulation Amount||The number of messages that have not been synchronized yet.|

 |Latest Sync Time||The time when the last message synchronization occurred.|

 Prerequisites: You must stop the task before editing the filtering rule.

-In the Filtering Rule field of the Task Details area, click the edit icon to edit the filtering rule.
+In the Filter Rule field of the Task Details section, click the edit icon to edit the filtering rule.